-In this study it is made intensive use of quantitative data in order to explain a situation, to emphasize the relative importance of certain facts such that they are perceived by people who are more concerned with school wastage, to compare certain characteristic figures, and to take statistical decisions.
+In this study the author makes intensive use of quantitative data in order to explain a situation, to emphasize the relative importance of certain facts such that they are perceived by people who are more concerned with school wastage, to compare certain characteristic figures, and to take statistical decisions.

-The data used mainly stem from official documents from the Algerian National Statistical Organization (Organisme national des statistiques: ONS) and from the Algerian Ministry of Education (Ministère de l'éducation nationale : MEN).
+The data used mainly stem from official documents from the Algerian National Statistical Organization (Organisme National des Statistiques:

+ONS) and from the Algerian Ministry of Education (Ministère de l'Education Nationale: MEN).

-2.2- The empirical research (data from questionnaires)
+2.2- The empirical research (data from questionnaires).

-The empirical research is a field work aimed at collecting a set of information directly from the "mouth" of those people concerned with school performance and school
+The empirical research is a field work aimed at collecting a set of information directly from the "mouth" of those people concerned with school performance and school wastage.
+The field work was carried out during the period May-December 2009.
+(11)